Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of some codes, in terms of logical error rate $\rho_L$ vs. physical error rate $\rho$, based on the analysis described previously.
-Also, to highlight the potential advantage of \ac{QECC}, we define the code-effective threshold $\rho_\mathrm{thr}$ as
+In particular, the initial four analyses concentrate on assessing the asymptotic logical error rate of certain quantum codes introduced in preceding sections, namely when $\rho \ll 1$, across symmetric and asymmetric channels.
+Moreover, the concluding analysis addresses the scenario of elevated physical error rates.

-This threshold is the value of $\rho$ such that a \ac{QECC} gives a performance boost in terms of logical error rate of $10^{\gamma}$, with $\gamma \ge 0$, compared to the uncoded case.
-In \cite{AzaLipMah:22}, the authors define a pseudo-threshold which is equivalent to the code-effective threshold when $\gamma = 0$.
-Despite the fact that quantum codes could improve the performance for some values of $\rho$, if the performance boost is small, implementing them may not be worth it.
-For this reason, we generalize this definition to target a performance boost requirement.
-One method to compute this threshold could be to proceed by Monte Carlo simulations to find the intersection with the shifted uncoded performance $\rho_\mathrm{L} = 10^{-\gamma} \, \rho$.
-However, using \eqref{eq:rho_L} or its asymptotic approximations it is possible to derive this value analytically.
-For example, for a symmetric code, we use \eqref{eq:error_probWithBetaApprox} to approximate the code-effective threshold as
+\emph{1) Comparison between the $\hat{\beta}_{t+1}$ from the \ac{WE} and the exact $\beta_{t+1}$.} In Tab.~\ref{tab:paramBeta} we compare the estimated $\hat{\beta}_{t+1}$ from Section~\ref{sec:MacWilliams_B2A} (equations \eqref{mac_beta_est_mwpm}, \eqref{mac_beta_est3}, \eqref{mac_beta_est_mwpm_es}), and the exact $\beta_{t+1}$ from Sections~\ref{sec:MacWilliams_B2} and~\ref{sec:exSearch} over the depolarizing channel.
+We remark that the estimates $\hat{\beta}_{t+1}$ are derived solely by employing the logical weight enumerator of the particular quantum code (i.e., from the MacWilliams identities, or \eqref{eq:Ldsurf} for surface codes), whereas the exact values are obtained through a counting argument applied to the logical operators.
+Specifically, both the $[[5,1,3]]$ perfect code and the $[[7,1,3]]$ Steane code exhibit asymptotic non-degeneracy, leading to a congruence between the estimated values and their exact counterparts.
+Instead, the $[[9,1,3]]$ Shor code displays strong degeneracy, so that the estimate is useless ($\hat{\beta}_{2}=0$).
+In this case, we can resort to the logical operator analysis detailed in Section~\ref{sec:MacWilliams_B2} which gives the exact $\beta_2$.
+Regarding surface codes, we observe that the estimated $\hat{\beta}_{t+1}$ closely approximate the exact values, with the disparity diminishing as the code's distance is increased.

-In the following figures, we will show $\tilde{\rho}_\mathrm{thr}$ to delimit the values of $\rho$ where the \ac{QECC} gives an advantage of $\gamma$ orders of magnitude with respect to the uncoded case.
+\emph{2) Comparison between analysis and simulation for the $[[9,1,3]]$ Shor code.} To verify the correctness of the proposed analytical approach we start by studying the $[[9,1,3]]$ Shor code.
+As observed, for this code the estimation \eqref{mac_beta_est_mwpm} is not useful, as it gives $\hat{\beta}_2 = 0$, which coincides with the bounded distance decoding due to the strong degeneracy of the Shor code.
+Therefore, we use the logical operator analysis of Section \ref{sec:MacWilliams_B2}.
+Fig.~\ref{Fig:plot_preformanceB2_shor} shows, for the [[9,1,3]] code, a comparison between the upper bound \eqref{eq:error_probWithBetaUB}, the asymptotic approximation \eqref{eq:error_probWithBetaApprox} (which becomes \eqref{eq:rhoLShor}), and the logical error rate obtained via Monte Carlo simulations, adopting a \ac{MW} decoder.